roblox-ts/eslint-plugin-roblox-ts/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-A collection of ESLint rules specifically targeted for roblox-ts.
+A collection of ESLint rules specifically targeted to flag common issues when using [roblox-ts](https://roblox-ts.github.io/roblox-ts/).
+These rules are nearly all designed to help avoid compiler errors for features that are not supported by the roblox-ts compiler, despite being valid TypeScript.

+These rules should help users move from TypeScript to roblox-ts, as well as help users who wish to learn roblox-ts when coming from Lua.

 ## Rules